Lightning-AI/dl-fundamentals/unit01-ml-intro/exercises/3_learning-rate/README.md

 # EXERCISES

-## Exercise 2: Initialize the model parameters with small random numbers instead of 0's

-Modify the Perceptron class in Section 4 such that it initializes the weights and bias unit using small random numbers (detailed instructions are provided in the notebook).
-Then observe how it affects the training performance of the perceptron.
-Does it train/learn better or worse?
+## Exercise 3: Use a learning rate for updating the weights and bias unit

+Modify the `Perceptron` class using a so-called *learning rate* for updating the weights and bias unit.
+The learning rate is a setting for adjusting the magnitude of the weight and bias unit updates.
+Changing the learning rate can accelerate or slow down the learning speed of the perceptron (in terms of the number of iterations required for finding a good decision boundary).

+Link to exercise notebook: https://github.com/Lightning-AI/dl-fundamentals/blob/main/unit01-ml-intro/exercises/3_learning-rate/exercise_3_learning-rate.ipynb